-Member Dues provide the primary revenue for Regional Business.
+- Member Dues provide the primary revenue for Regional Business.
 Other income includes general COG DOLA grants and direct services to members (GIS).
-Approximately half of member dues cover cash matches required by specific programs-Vintage, EDD, Watershed Services and Broadband.
-The remainder of expenses include the Executive Director wages plus expenses (that are not charged to Indirect or other programs) and expenditures related to the COG cycle-DOLA grant.
+Approximately half of member dues cover cash matches required by specific programs- - Vintage, EDD, Watershed Services and Broadband. \ ED Wages are no longer shared with EDD or Indirect, though some in 2022 were covered by ARPA funds through EDD.
+Updated Wage Study for ED position was provided to Executive Committee.

 The Regional Business budget provides for the administration, oversight and leadership to the NWCCOG.
-Dues paid by 29 local government members support the activities of the Regional Business program which in turn provides matching funds for the Alpine Area Agency on Aging, QQ, Watershed Services, the Economic Development District and various DOLA grants.
+Dues paid by 29 local government members support the activities of the Regional Business program which in turn provides matching funds for the Vintage, QQ, Watershed Services, the Economic Development District and various DOLA grants.
 The primary expense in Regional Business is funding of the Executive Director position, which besides supporting and managing the NWCCOG organization, continues to identify and support member needs, share information and be a resource for local governments and officials across the regions' membership.